-- The MAXIMUM length of Submissions is three (3) minutes for Commercials, Digital Content, and Digital Content Independent and Music Video categories, the MAXIMUM length of Submissions is Two (2) minutes.
-Two (2) internal edits of the material is allowed in Music Video.
-NOTE: Length of submission guidelines for Motion Picture, Television Episodic, Television Award Show/Special, Live Stage Performance Adapted for TV, and Television Reality Show/Competition is different.
+- The MAXIMUM length of Submissions is three (3) minutes for Commercials, and Digital Content.
+For Digital Content Independent and Music Video categories, the MAXIMUM length of Submissions is Two (2) minutes.
+Two (2) internal edits of the material are allowed in both categories.
+NOTE: Length of submission guidelines for Motion Picture, Television Episodic, Television Award Show/Special, Live Stage Performance For Broadcast, and Television Reality Show/Competition are different.